 “Student wellbeing is present when students realise their abilities, take care of their physical wellbeing, can cope with the normal stresses of life and have a sense of purpose and belonging to a wider community”. (cf NCCA Guidelines for Wellbeing 2018)

 A specific teacher liaises with primary schools to enable a smooth transition to secondary school.
-All first years participate in a two-day Orientation programme to help them make the adjustment from primary to secondary school.
-A Twinning co-ordinator also helps First Year students with this transition, and is assisted by Fifth Year students who act as “Twins” to the first years.
+Another organises a two-day Orientation programme for all first years, to help them make the adjustment from primary to secondary school.
+A Twinning co-ordinator also helps First Year students with this transition and is assisted by Fifth Year students who act as “Twins” to the first years.

-Wellbeing tutors take a wellbeing class each week and take an active role in each student’s progress.
-Year Heads monitor an entire year group in conjunction with the Wellbeing Tutors, Chaplain, Guidance Counsellors, Deputy Principals and Principal.
+Form teachers take a wellbeing class each week and take an active role in each student’s progress.
+Year Heads monitor an entire year group in conjunction with the Form Teachers, Chaplain, Guidance Counsellors, Deputy Principals and Principal.
 Regular assemblies are held in each group.

 “Student wellbeing is present when students realise their abilities, take care of their physical wellbeing, can cope with the normal stresses of life and have a sense of purpose and belonging to a wider community”. (cf NCCA Guidelines for Wellbeing 2018) “The school community is commended on the very wide range of programmes it provides to promote student wellbeing.
 These include an Intercultural week, a Mental Health week and a Friendship week, all of which add to the strong sense of community in the school.” (cf DES Careers Inspection Jan 2019).

 During these unprecedented times, the health and safety of all students’ will be paramount, students will feel secure that their wellbeing is supported and that every effort will be made to safeguard and protect the positive inclusive atmosphere that has alawys been the hallmarkof Loreto Balbriggan.